SJ0nes/SeriousCandidates/README.md

 Where $h$ = Plancks Constant and $t$ = time (s)

-All 3 equations can be solved by QuanTum in the same way as before.
+All 3 equations can be solved by QuanTom in the same way as before.
 For an example, we will use the equation involving Plancks Constant, Speed of light and Wavelength.
-The speed of light and Plancks Constant are both fixed values that have already been inputted into the QuanTum fucntion.
+The speed of light and Plancks Constant are both fixed values that have already been inputted into the QuanTom fucntion.

 If a photon were to have a wavelength of $5$ metres: